Post Overview: 10 Days in Japan Itinerary + Guide

 - Sushi no Midori

-Temples & Shrines we enjoyed in Tokyo
+Temples & Shrines we enjoyed while visiting Tokyo

 - Senso-Ji Temple